 Meg is devoted to supporting people in connecting with healing, vitality, and joy.
 She does this as a somatic coach, community song leader, and Waldorf music teacher.
-Meg and her co-parent are raising their two children on a hand-built homestead between the salt water and the white pine forests of Wabanaki Confederacy Territory / coastal Maine.
-She is the founder of SongWeavers of Maine Camp.
+She is also Music Director and Adjunct Professor for Antioch University's Master's in Ed Program for Waldorf teachers.
+She teaches regularly through the Center for Anthroposophy and mentors Waldorf faculty across the globe.
+Meg makes her home between the salt water and the white pine forests of Wabanaki Confederacy Territory / coastal Maine and is founder of SongWeavers of Maine Camp.

 Nicholas Williams has been active in the traditional music and dance communities of Québec, Ontario, and New England for over 20 years.
 His passion for exploring diverse musical sounds and rhythms has gradually bloomed into a passion for bringing people together through song, music, and dance.
 A member of the Québécois trio Genticorum, Nicholas has been immersed in Québécois singing traditions since he moving to Montréal in 2002.
 In 2018, was invited to co-lead Village Harmony’s first ever international Québec singing camp.
 Nicholas also loves singing and teaching music from the republic of Georgia, South Africa, England, Sweden, and the US.
 He teaches at various song and dance camps across North America, and leads a dynamic community singing group, ‘Les Voix du Village’, in his home town of Waterville, Québec.